 DEP KIRKLAND is an actor, playwright, screenwriter, author, and director.

-A native of Savannah, Dep first headed to the University of Michigan to study chemical engineering — because his dad thought it was a terrific idea (and would have been, for his dad).
-For his next misguided adventure, he entered the legal field — because his mother thought it was a terrific idea (and would have been, for his mother) — attending the University of Georgia Law School and then practicing privately and ultimately serving as the Chief Assistant District Attorney for the Eastern Judicial District of Georgia, including Savannah, holding admissions to various state and federal courts, including the United States Supreme Court.
+A native of Savannah, Dep first headed to the University of Michigan to study chemical engineering — because his dad thought it was a terrific idea (and would have been – for his dad).
+For his next misguided adventure, he entered the legal field — because his mother thought it was a terrific idea (and would have been – for his mother) — attending the University of Georgia Law School and then practicing privately and ultimately serving as the Chief Assistant District Attorney in Savannah, cross-designated as a federal prosecutor, and holding admissions to various state and federal courts, including the United States Supreme Court.

 Continuing the charade of legal warrior, Dep relocated to Washington, D.C. to design, build, and direct the first Anti-Piracy Task Force for the satellite television industry, creating a national investigation network of over 60 former FBI agents, and a staff including the former Director of the FBI National Academy, the former executive head of the FBI’s ViCAP program, and the FBI liaison to Capitol Hill.